coreymatyas/zbtable/README.md

 1. Download (either use the Github "Download ZIP" button or clone the repository.)
 2. Configure your webserver to use index.html as the index for the path you host it on.
-3. Visit the path index.html is in using the browser of your choice.
+3. Visit the appropriate path to using the browser of your choice.

 ## Contributing
 Feel free to resolve any issues in the GitHub Issues section of this repository.
 If you submit a patch via pull request, I'll likely have it merged within a couple days.
 I have no strict style guide, just try and be consistent.